230206-NET/Trainer_Code/04_Web/rest.md

 - Cacheable
     - Certain high demand server resources can be cached for quicker access
     - clients also cache commonly used resources in its side
+    - Resources should be noted whether they are cacheable or not

 - Uniform Interface
     - Your API should have some kind of standardized way of accessing your resource